magento/merchdocs/src/catalog/products.md

          </tr>
          <tr>
             <td>Columns</td>
             <td>Lists all actions that can be applied to selected products in the list.
 To apply an action to a product or group of products, mark the checkbox in the first column of each product.
-Product list actions include: Delete, Change Status, Update Attributes, and Use the <a href="{{ site.baseurl }}{% link stores/admin-grid-layout.md %}">Columns control</a> to customize the selection of columns in the grid. </td>
+Product list actions include: Delete, Change Status, Update Attributes, and Use the <a href="{% link stores/admin-grid-layout.md %}">Columns control</a> to customize the selection of columns in the grid. </td>
          </tr>
          <tr>
             <td>
-               <a href="{{ site.baseurl }}{% link stores/admin-actions-control.md %}">Actions</a>
+               <a href="{% link stores/admin-actions-control.md %}">Actions</a>
             </td>
             <td>Can be used to select multiple records as the target of action.
 The checkbox is marked in the first column of each selected record.
 Options: Select/Deselect All</td>
          </tr>